paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.11.5 Resolved a SyntaxWarning
+- 4.11.4 Fixed a bug that occurred when using edge annotations.
+- 4.11.3 Cleaned build directory and removed several outdated files.
 - 4.11.2 Fixed a bug that prevented changing the axis background colour.
 - 4.11.1 Resolved warnings during build process.
 - 4.11.0 Switched from setup.py based installation to pyproject.toml/wheels.